Need More Iron? Add These 12 Iron Rich Foods to Your Diet

 The seed with the most iron is technically sesame, but it’s tough to eat enough of them.
 Pumpkin seeds (also known as pepitas), however, make a great snack, are full of calcium, protein and zinc and a quarter cup has 4.5 mg of iron.

 There are plenty of great reasons to eat shellfish: They’re rich in protein, low in calories, and a great source of omega-3 fatty acids.
 And most pack plenty of iron, too, says Taub-Dix.
-Three ounces of raw oysters deliver 4.5 mg of the mineral, plus you get zinc, which is good for your immune system and may offer men a fertility boost since it aids in the production of testosterone—which is why oysters make this list of top aphrodisiac foods to boost your sex life.
+Three ounces of raw oysters deliver 4.5 mg of the mineral, plus you get zinc, which is good for your immune system and may offer men a fertility boost since it aids in the production of testosterone.

 How to get the most from these iron rich foods

 Even if you’re bulking up your diet with these iron rich foods, you could be falling short of your recommended daily amount if you don’t take into account how the rest of your diet can interfere with iron.
-Certain foods inhibit iron absorption, points out Zeitlin, including caffeine, the tannins in tea and phosphates in carbonated beverages.
+Certain foods inhibit iron absorption, points out Zeitlin, including the tannins in tea, phosphates in carbonated beverages and caffeine.
+(Here’s how to tell if you’re drinking too much coffee.)
 Cutting back on those foods will increase the amount of the mineral your body can use.

 Likewise, some nutrients boost your body’s ability to absorb iron, says Taub-Dix.
 Vitamin C, in particular, helps you get more from plant-based sources of iron, which can be useful for people who avoid meat.
 Pairing C-rich foods such as 100 per cent orange juice, bell pepper, or strawberries with iron-rich plant foods can help boost your stores of this all-important mineral.